JosephLG4535/Modeling-Python-Scores-Feature-Significance-Behavioral-Patterns-and-Predicted-Improvement/README.md

 This repository contain a project that involves data cleaning, EDA and predictive modelling.
 This project mainly revolve around studying the feature significance, studying behavioural patterns among bottom 10% peforming students against the rest, and predictive aspects for Linear Regression.
 Dataset link:  https://www.kaggle.com/datasets/walekhwatlphilip/intro-to-data-cleaning-eda-and-machine-learning/data

+Kaggle link to see all processes in detail : https://www.kaggle.com/code/micro20/data-cleaning-eda-and-predictive-modelling

 There are 3 goals of this project.
 1. Identify the key features and their impact on Python score predictions
 2. Explore behavioural patterns among bottom 10% performing students.